 What is employee engagement?

 Engagement is an emotional and attitudinal quality of the employee’s relationship with their employer.
-It describes how they feel about working, whether they personally identify with their organisation, and how much effort they want to put in on their employer’s behalf.
+It describes how they feel about working, whether they personally identify with their organization, and how much effort they want to put in on their employer’s behalf.

 Gallup identifies 4 levels of basic development needs, which cover getting benefits, making a contribution, belonging and growing.
 As the levels are met, an employee becomes emotionally more invested in their organisation and more engaged in their role.
 It’s worth noting that every level of the hierarchy, including the basic one, must be maintained for the relationship to stay strong.